We Teach to put God’s Word in our minds and our hearts.

 We enjoy and welcome children at worship: Children are important in the life of our church family and we enjoy and welcome them at worship.
 We recognize noisy children and crying babies for what they are – gifts from God and signs of new life for which we give thanks.
 Activity bags are also available if your child would like one.

-Signs of the Cross: At various times throughout the service, you’ll see some people making the .
+Signs of the Cross: At various times throughout the service, you’ll see some people making the sign of the cross.
 They are symbolically reminding themselves and the rest of us of their baptism and it is a quiet way to mark the sacrifice our Lord made for us on our very person.
 If you are comfortable, please feel free to do so at times indicated by a small cross (☩) embedded in the order of service.